bbrownekianda/docs/content/docs/getting-started/welcome/no-code.md

 ## Rules

 Rules are an important component of any process as they can be used to trigger automated actions, requiring minimal user management once created.
-There are 60 predefined rules in Kianda, covering workflow applications, communications and file management to name a few.
+There are 60 predefined rules in Kianda, covering areas such as workflow applications, communications and file management.

-The video below shows an example of a rule that send an automated email, once a Submit button is pressed on a form.
+This video goes through an example of a rule that sends an automated email once a Submit button is clicked on a form.

 ***Examples of possibilities with Kianda forms***